 On June 30, 2010 NGE completed a 438 page technical report summarizing all work completed on the property.
-NGE believes that additional drilling is warranted at Bull Creek and has begun discussions with potential JV partners.
+NGE believes that additional drilling is warranted at Bull Creek and has is seeking a JV partner to advance the project.

 Awakening (AW)